At CBT Canary Wharf, we offer face to face, as well as online (video call) sessions.

 CBT for Anxiety

 You want to live life to the fullest, and reach your potential, but find that you are paralysed by anxiety.
-Do you try and avoid giving presentations at work because you worry that your anxiety might get the best of you?
+Do you try and avoid giving presentations at work because you worry that your social anxiety might get the best of you?
 Perhaps you avoid public transport for fear of having a panic attack?
 More often than not, you may not have the option to avoid public transport, and so you endure it with great discomfort.
 If this rings any bells, the good news is that anxiety can be overcome.

 CBT is a very effective therapy for helping individuals like you to overcome your fears, whether they are fears of pubic transport, fears of public speaking, or the fear of failing.
 I have over twenty years experience helping individuals with anxiety problems, as well as depression and I would love to help you overcome your difficulties.